o3de/o3de/Docker/README.md

 ```

 ## Using the current user id and group id
-The Docker image will map the current user and group id to a Docker create user and group when running the container.
+The Docker image will map the current user and group id to a Docker-created user and group when running the container.
 This will allow reading and writing to the mapped O3DE-specific folders described earlier and will add persistence to the Docker container through the mapped folders.
 The user id and group id are passed to the Docker run command as two arguments: `UID` and `GID`:

 ```
 --env UID=$(id -u) --env GID=$(id -g)